 - Ambulatory Care Clerkship: 4 MPH credits.
 This course is taken by medical students during Year 3 and has an emphasis on Clinical Preventive medicine as well as population medicine.
 Students incorporate population-based medicine and evidence-based medicine into direct patient care by analyzing and applying USPSTF Guidelines; socio-behavioral models of health and illness; and culturally sensitive models of care giving. - InFocus Weeks: Maximum of 8 MPH credits.
 InFocus weeks are innovative and immersive courses taught through all four years of the medical school curriculum.
-They provide learning in topics critical to medical practice and biomedical research in the 21st century. - Receive 4 weeks of elective credit in the medical school for MPH activities during Years 3 & 4 of medical school.
-Students should plan well ahead of time to ensure that they have ample time to finish MPH Applied Practice Experience activities and Culminating Experience requirements prior to graduation from the medical school.
+They provide learning in topics critical to medical practice and biomedical research in the 21st century. - Students should plan well ahead of time to ensure that they have ample time to finish MPH Applied Practice Experience activities and Culminating Experience requirements prior to graduation from the medical school.